GSA-TTS/identity-handbook/_articles/appdev-ruby-worker-jobs.md

         - Address
 3. The IDP will enqueue a background job
     - Job parameters are persisted to the PSQL database
-    - Sensitive parameters are symmetrically encrypted by a server-side IDP key
+    - Sensitive parameters are symmetrically encrypted by a server-side IDP key (see notes on [server-side encryption](#server-side-encryption))
 4. The IDP will show a waiting page to the user
 4. The Worker host polls the background jobs table.
 When it pulls a job:
     - Writes to the jobs table to mark the job as claimed